-- No tumor is found in the breast, but breast cancer cells are found in lymph nodes under the arm.
+- No discrete tumor is found in the breast, but breast cancer larger than 2 millimeters is found in 1-3 lymph nodes under the arm or near the breastbone.

-- A Stage IIIB tumor of any size has spread to tissues near the breast — the skin and chest muscles — and may have spread to lymph nodes within the breast or under the arm.
+- A stage 3B tumor of any size has spread to tissues near the breast — the skin and chest muscles — and may have spread to lymph nodes within the breast or under the arm.